dgunjetti/kubernetes-integration/03-certmanager.md

 # kubernetes + ingress + cert-manager + letsencrypt = https

-The objective is to automatically generate certificate for web hosting using cert-manager and letsencrypt.
+The objective is to automatically generate and manage certificate for web hosting using cert-manager and letsencrypt.

 ## Install helm client
 ```